 - (a) The maximum building height shall be determined as follows: - 1.
-The base height for all TS districts shall be 40 feet.

-- 2. For new development across a local (public or private) street from existing single family zoning (R-3, R-4, R-5, R-6, and R-8), the 40' base height shall be measured at the minimum setback line.
+The base height for all TS districts shall be 40 feet. - 2.
+For new development across a local (public or private) street from existing single family zoning (R-3, R-4, R-5, R-6, and R-8), the 40' base height shall be measured at the minimum setback line.
 The height may increase one foot in height, over 40 feet, for every 10 feet in distance the portion of the building is from the required setback along that street. - 3.
 For new development abutting on the same side of a local (public or private) street as existing single family zoning (R-3, R-4, R-5, R-6, and R-8), the 40' base height shall be measured at the required yard.
 The height may increase one foot in height, over 40 feet, for every 10 feet in distance the portion of the building is from the required yard. - 4.
 For all other parcels, the permitted maximum height shall be determined by the distance from the structure to the boundary line of the nearest single-family residential districts (R-3, R-4, R-5, R-6, and R-8).
 This distance shall be the shortest measurable distance between the building footprint edges and nearby single-family residential district boundaries.
-Height increases for portions of the building that are a further distance from single-family residential zoning districts, are allowed at a rate of one additional foot of height for every 10 feet of additional distance the portion of the building is from the edges of nearby single-family zoning districts. - 5 The maximum height for the TS district shall be 60 feet. - (4) Minimum residential density - (a) Residential development, and the residential component of multi-use developments, shall have a minimum density of twelve (12) dwelling units per acre if an adopted station area plan exists and the site is within the $\frac{1}{2}$ mile walk distance of the station.
-When a station area plan has not been adopted or a site is more than a $\frac{1}{2}$ mile walk from the station, the minimum density shall be ten (10) dwelling units per acre.
+Height increases for portions of the building that are a further distance from single-family residential zoning districts, are allowed at a rate of one additional foot of height for every 10 feet of additional distance the portion of the building is from the edges of nearby single-family zoning districts.

+- 5 The maximum height for the TS district shall be 60 feet, unless located within one mile of Interstate 277, where the maximum height shall be 80 feet. - (b) Height requirements for other permitted structures are set forth in Section 12.108. - (4) Minimum residential density - (a) Residential development, and the residential component of multi-use developments, shall have a minimum density of twelve (12) dwelling units per acre if an adopted station area plan exists and the site is within the 1/2 mile walk distance of the station.
+When a station area plan has not been adopted or a site is more than a 1/2 mile walk from the station, the minimum density shall be ten (10) dwelling units per acre.
 Densities shall be based on the residential portion of the site.
-(Petition No. 2009-013, § 10.90743)(a), 03/19/09)

 For large or phased projects, the residential density for each phase shall meet or exceed the minimum density requirements.
 If phases cannot meet this requirement, but the overall Master Plan meets or exceeds the minimum density requirements, approval may be granted by the Planning Director for phases that meet at least 80% of the minimum residential density requirements, or the applicant may choose to rezone to the optional TS-O zoning district, which allows variations in the TS standards.
 (See Section 10.912).
-(Petition No. 2009-013, § 10.907(4)(a), 03/19/09)